Kyrgyzstan - Country Commercial Guide

 Due Diligence

-Due diligence remains challanging in the Kyrgyz Republic, but a number of Western-oriented legal and consulting firms are in a position to assist foreign companies with this requirement.
+Due diligence remains challanging in the Kyrgyz Republic, but a number of Western-oriented legal and consulting firms are able to assist foreign companies with this requirement.
 Market research capacity is underdeveloped and reliable information can be difficult to find.
 Reliable economic information is also produced by aid and humanitarian organizations operating within the country, including the UNDP, USAID projects, the World Bank and the IMF.
-The American Chamber of Commerce in the Kyrgyz Republic and the U.S. Embassy can provide advice to firms planning to conduct business in the Kyrgyz Republic.
+The American Chamber of Commerce in the Kyrgyz Republic (AmCham) and the U.S. Embassy can provide advice to firms planning to conduct business in the Kyrgyz Republic.

 [1] http://www.inform.kg/ru/registratsiya_osoo/